 Many different arguments may be raised for the differences in performance of the three groups and the changes which occurred within the individuals of these groups.
 It is my opinion that the cognitive skills which they have learnt have enabled their effective use of the information they supplied.
-De Bono has run a good number of experiments with various groups in teaching He has the following to say about his experiments: thinking.
-"The experiments do not succeed in proving anything, because in always possible that a special set of it is each case circumstances biased the results. ...
+De Bono has run a good number of experiments with various groups in teaching thinking.
+He has the following to say about his experiments: "The experiments do not succeed in proving anything, because in each case it is always possible that a special set of circumstances biased the results. ...
 Much work is still going on in this area and much work remains to be done."
-(De Bono, 1980 :243) WESTERN CAPE
+(De Bono, 1980 :243)